thiagodp/concordialang/plugins/README.md

 A plug-in can generate code for any programming language and testing framework.

-## CodeceptJS with WebDriverIO
+## CodeceptJS

-*Plugin for [CodeceptJS](https://codecept.io) that tests web applications with different browsers, such as Chrome, Firefox, and IE.*
+*Plugin for [CodeceptJS](https://codecept.io) has two versions:*
+- *WebDriverIO - tests web applications with different browsers, such as Chrome, Firefox, and IE.*
+- *Appium - tests mobile (native or web-based) applications or desktop applications*

-Mapping from JSON into code is available in `codeceptjs/CommandMapper.ts`.
+**Note**: Commands from *WebDriverIO* are also supported by *Appium*.
+The command mapping from JSON to code is available in `codeceptjs/Commands.ts`.

 Left column indicates currently available actions in Concordia, while the right column lists those commands available in the framework.
 A tick (✓) means "checked with a test".